Robust Chiral Edge Dynamics of a Kitaev Honeycomb on a Trapped Ion Processor: Initial state circuits

 Our approach for preparing Kitaev ground states, with Heisenberg coupling $J=0$, is summarized in Fig.~\ref{fig:Fig1}\textbf{b}; we use a related approach for nonzero $J$ at the end of this section.
 Beginning from an initial state $\ket{\bm0}=\bigotimes_i \ket{0_i}$, we prepare an approximate Kitaev ground state

 using parameterized single-qubit rotations $U_1(\bm \theta)$, the projection to the vortex-free sector $P_\text{VF} \propto \prod_p (1+W_p)$ enabled by measurement and feed-forward, and problem-inspired many-body rotations $U_2(\bm \varphi)$.
-We now summarize each of these components, with technical details in Supplemental Information (SI).
+We now summarize each of these components (see methods for more technical details).

 The first unitary $U_1(\bm \theta)$ performs single-qubit rotations that serve two purposes.
-First, for future use in feed-forward, it initializes six ``correction qubits" $c_p$ on the boundary (SI Fig.~\ref{fig:GS_Opt}) in eigenstates of Pauli operators $P_{c_p}$ that anticommute with the corresponding plaquette operators $W_p$.
+First, for future use in feed-forward, it initializes six ``correction qubits" $c_p$ on the boundary (Supplemental Data Fig.~\ref{fig:GS_Opt}) in eigenstates of Pauli operators $P_{c_p}$ that anticommute with the corresponding plaquette operators $W_p$.
 Second, it rotates all other qubits to maximize the ground-state fidelity after projection to the vortex free sector.

 Next, we use measurement and feedforward to apply the non-unitary projector $P_\text{VF}$.
 Similar to Ref.~\onlinecite{iqbal2024topological}, we entangle each plaquette $p$ with an ancilla $a$, such that measuring the ancilla collapses the state into the $W_p=1$ or $W_p=-1$ eigensector, depending on the ancilla measurement outcome.
 Plaquettes with $W_p=1$ are in the correct vortex-free sector, while plaquettes with $W_p=-1$ are corrected by applying the correction Pauli operator $P_{c_p}$.
 Crucially, this approach always produces the same state, irrespective of the measurement results, providing a universal starting point for our next step.